 All the articles are available in PDF format on our website (www.journalofsopi.com) and can be downloaded free of charge.

 Journal’s mission is to distribute and expand medical data to the World as well as build a supportive and vibrant community of scholars to connect and explore ideas by publishing articles related to all fields of medicine.
-In addition to the educational material and links available on the journal’s webpage, Journal of Pharmacovigilance and Drug Safety Editorial Board has also been organizing educational meetings in the subjects of medical research, writing and scientific ethics.
+In addition to the educational material and links available on the journal’s webpage, Journal of Pharmacovigilance & Drug Safety Editorial Board has also been organizing educational meetings on the subjects of medical research, writing, and scientific ethics.

-Journal of Pharmacovigilance and Drug Safety is committed to the highest standards of research and publication ethics, and does not allow any form of plagiarism.
+Journal of Pharmacovigilance & Drug Safety is committed to the highest standards of research and publication ethics and does not allow any form of plagiarism.
 All submitted manuscripts are screened with plagiarism software at least two times during the evaluation process to detect instances of overlapping and similar text.
 High similarity scores even more than 10% may lead rejection of a manuscript even after acceptance.
-The editors will act in accordance with the relevant international rules of publication and research ethics (COPE guidelines, WAME resources, WMA policies and ORI) if any ethical misconduct is suspected.
+The editors will act in accordance with the relevant international rules of publication and research ethics (COPE guidelines, WAME resources, WMA policies, and ORI) if any ethical misconduct is suspected.